ORAFLAB/2022_LEE_R_IMAGES/README.md

 All files are broken up into smaller archives for uploading purposes as the intact file is greater than Github's upload limits.

+Roi is an acronym for 'region of interest'

-Due to github upload policies Sample A (WT) is found in this repositor while the others are found in individual repositories as below:
+Due to github upload policies Sample A (WT) is found in this repository while the others are found in individual repositories as below:

 Sample B (PEX26): https://github.com/ORAFLAB/Sample_B <br />
 Sample C (GOLGA5): https://github.com/ORAFLAB/Sample_C <br />